 Course Offerings | Important Program Notes

-The field practicum course is a two-year requirement; for Advanced Standing students it is one year.
+The field practicum is a two-year requirement; for Advanced Standing students it is one year.
+Field education is a critical and required component of the Master’s curriculum, with specific professional competencies and practice behaviors that each student must demonstrate.

--- The advanced year field placement requires 24 hours a week.
-Each field practicum day must not exceed eight hours.
-Advanced placements are scheduled on Tuesday, Wednesday, and Thursday.
-There is an extended plan option for the advanced year, which requires 16 hours per week from September through July and approval from the agency and the Field practicum Office.
+-- There is an extended plan option for the advanced year, which requires 16 hours per week from September through July and approval from the agency and the Office of Field Education.
 It delays graduation until the completion of field practicum in July.
-Actual hours of work conform to the agency’s service hours.
-Foundation field practicum begins in the fall semester only.
-Advanced field practicum begins in the fall and, by special arrangement, in the summer.

 -- The foundation and advanced field practicum are performed in two different settings.